 But Todd's boot-bashing lesson was not wasted on Nathan after all.
 When Sandra and Mace are in bed at night, another snake crawls up onto the bed with them, but before it can sink its fangs into somebody, Nathan drags it away by its tail and whacks it dead with a boot.
 Sandra and Mace realize they were wrong about Todd.

-And the best snake scene was saved for last.
+The best snake scene was saved for last.
 How can you have a planet full of so many snakes, without an enormous pit full of them?
 Not on garbage planet you can't!
-In an amazing coincidence, a space ship full of Todd's de-comissioned comrades along with the new supersoldiers who replaced them, lands on garbage planet on a training mission.
+In an amazing coincidence, a space ship full of Todd's de-commissioned comrades along with the new supersoldiers who replaced them lands on garbage planet on a training mission.
 A misson that includes killing anybody they find, considering them hostile without even investigating them.
-So they start killing the garbage planet people and Todd starts killing them back, proving that age and experience beat the untested new guys.
+So they start killing the garbage planet people and Todd starts killing them back.
+His age and experience beat the untested new guys.
 He throws one soldier into a gigantic pit full of snakes that are hissing violently like all good movie snakes do.
 The guy is wearing bullet-proof armor, but somehow it's not snake proof and the last we see of him he's covered with snakes and screaming.
-I'll let you watch the rest to find out whether or not lone soldier Todd 3465 manages to destroy the entire ship full of supersoldiers and save the surviving garbage planet women and children.
-But what else could happen?
+Does Todd 3465 destroy the entire ship full of supersoldiers and save the surviving garbage planet women and children?
+Of course he does.

 They use a good assortment of snakes here, including live ones, fake snake props, and probably some computer-generated snakes.
 I recognized some ball pythons, green tree boas, milk snakes, Burmese pythons, a gray-banded kingsnake, and probably a mountain kingsnake and a corn snake or two.